 What is an Echocardiogram?

-Echocardiogram, often referred to as Cardiac Echo or simply an Echo is a sonogram or ultrasound of the heart (This is different from a ECG/EKG).
+Echocardiogram, often referred to as Cardiac Echo or simply an Echo is a sonogram or ultrasound of the heart.
 It uses sound waves to create images of the heart.
 It allows us to look for structural (how the heart is built) or functional (how the heart squeezes or relaxes) problems.

 Why might my child need an Echocardiogram?